gdl1314/gdl1314.github.io/_pages/about.md

 ### research interests.

-My early research work focused on the behavior of solutions of nonlinear partial differential equations modeling physical phenomena.
-Most of those early projects featured an interplay of elements from some combination of rigorous real, complex, and functional analysis; numerical computation; dynamical systems; and/or modern asymptotic methods.
+My early research work focused on the behavior of solutions of nonlinear partial differential equations, especially in scenarios where the solutions represent important physical phenomena.
+Most of those projects featured an interplay of elements from some combination of rigorous real, complex, and functional analysis; numerical computation; dynamical systems; and/or modern asymptotic methods.

 More recently, my interests have broadened to include data-driven modeling and machine learning for healthcare applications.
 In the healthcare domain, I am especially interested in the interaction between data and model, and the wide variety and utility of "real" health data.

 ### other stuff about me.

 I grew up in [Fort Wayne](https://en.wikipedia.org/wiki/Fort_Wayne,_Indiana), Indiana (the one-time magnet wire capital of the world).
-Outside of mathematics, I love alpine skiing (my happy place is somewhere near the Bar-UE lift at [Steamboat](https://www.steamboat.com)), attempting to solve the [New York Times](https://www.nytimes.com/) crossword puzzle, drinking good coffee, trying to make good coffee, and passionately following the (mis)fortunes of the Indiana University basketball teams.
+Outside of mathematics, I love alpine skiing (my happy place is somewhere near the Bar-UE lift at [Steamboat](https://www.steamboat.com)), attempting to solve the [New York Times](https://www.nytimes.com/) crossword puzzle, drinking good coffee, and trying to make good coffee.
 My wife and I live in Minneapolis, MN with one very (very!) senior dog.
+In the summer we can often be found at Target Field cheering the [Twins](https://www.mlb.com/twins)

 ### oldies but goodies.